Skip to content

 Also Featured In: Brown Birds of Florida, Martinique Island Birds You Should Know

-This pigeon has been immortalized by artist John James Audubon through his watercolor painting featured in Birds of America published during early 19th century.
+Artist John James Audubon immortalized this pigeon through his watercolor painting featured in Birds of America, published during the early 19th century.

 These birds primarily feed on fruits and seeds and have white crowns that make them easily recognizable even from afar.

-The beauty of these birds makes them popular amongst birdwatchers all over the world who flock to observe their behavior while they eat or nest.
+The beauty of these birds makes them popular amongst birdwatchers worldwide, who flock to observe their behavior while they eat or nest.

 Scientific classification: